nicordev/locator/README.md

 # Locator

-A website to draw things on a map.
+A website to draw things on a map, [here](http://locator.nicordev.com/index.html).

 ## Current features